 At the end of the first half, and holding a commanding 28-17 lead over the Memphis Tigers, the Hilltoppers were backed up deep into their own territory.
 It looked like the perfect time to take a knee, head to the locker room, and let fans get a head start on grabbing another drink.

-Then, all of a sudden, WKU decided to run a trick play with under a minute left and it caught everyone by surprise.
+Then, all of a sudden, WKU decided to run a trick play with under a minute left, which caught everyone by surprise.

 Western Kentucky's Fake Kneel Down

-With 45 seconds remaining before halftime, WKU quarterback Mike White trotted onto the field and the Hilltoppers lined up in proper kneel down formation at their own 15-yard line.
-There was no reason to try anything crazy, but what happened next is something nobody in Florida or watching on ESPN saw coming.
+With 45 seconds remaining before halftime, WKU quarterback Mike White trotted onto the field, and the Hilltoppers lined up in proper kneel-down formation at their own 15-yard line.
+There was no reason to try anything crazy, but what happened next was something nobody in Florida or watching on ESPN saw coming.